-End of the Lease pest control has been in business for over fifteen years and is constantly trying to keep unwanted pests away.
+Our end of the lease pest control service has been in business for over fifteen years and is constantly trying to keep unwanted pests away.

-The fully-trained experts from the company will visit you, survey the property, and will do a pest control treatment.
+The fully-trained experts from the company will visit you, survey the property, and will do a end of lease pest control treatment.
 The experts will ensure that the pests don’t return again.

-End of Lease pest control will employ convenient and safe methods and will fulfill all your requirements.
+Our end of lease pest control services in will employ convenient and safe methods and will fulfill all your requirements.
 The equipment used by the company is safe for pets, family, and the environment.

 - Fully Insured Company (Fully Insured through Rapid Solutions, Policy No: Aus 16-5185)